 Everyone!
 We place a high value on inclusivity and especially welcome those who may have felt excluded by the church in the past, including members of the LGBT community.
 Our facility is handicapped-accessible, with space in the sanctuary for wheel chairs and walkers.
 We are kid-friendly and also welcome well-mannered dogs.

 We sing, listen to scripture and a sermon, pray, and share holy communion every Sunday.
 We worship in liturgical style with the participation of the congregation in singing and spoken responses.
 We observe the seasons of the church year, from Advent through All Saints.
 We have the entire service printed in the bulletin (which we recycle for 4-8 weeks depending on the season), except for the readings that are printed on an insert and the hymns which are in a hymnbook.

 What kind style of music is most common?

 We sing a wide range of hymns – traditional, contemporary, European, American, and songs from the global church.
-We use hymns primarily from the new Evangelical Book of Lutheran Worship (ELW).
-For our liturgical music, we use a variety of settings from the ELW and other sources.
+We use hymns primarily from Evangelical Lutheran Worship (ELW), sometimes referred to as the “cranberry hymnal”.
+For our liturgical music we use a variety of settings, including some from the ELW and even some settings written in-house.